 - a.
 Horses may be barefoot, light shod, flat shod or padded as long as the horse is shown in accordance with their respective shoeing regulations. - b.
-Padded Walking Horses and Racking Horses shoe size must not exceed 1 1/2 inches in width nor 1/2 inch in thickness
+Padded Walking Horses and Racking Horses shoe size must not exceed 11/2 inches in width nor 1/2 inch in thickness

 - c.
 Metal hoof bands are permitted as long as they are placed at least 1/2 inch below the coronary band.
 EXCEPTION: Hoof bands are not allowed on lite shod horses. - d.
 No additional lead/weight is allowed above the weight of the shoe, nails, pads, and bands. - e.
 No action devices are allowed on the show grounds or show ring. - f.
 A DQP (Designated Qualified Person) may be hired for the horse show to check all gaited horses before entering the session of classes for soundness or the judge will assume that role if a DQP is not available. - 3.
 Tack and Equipment: All tack, bits, and equipment that are accepted in the respective breed association and/or USEF will be permitted.
 Tack may be English or Western, but not a combination of both. - a.
 Bits: A curb or snaffle bit is permissible. - i.
-Shanks are measured from the very top of the metal to the very bottom of the metal, including the rings to which the cheeks and reins are attached.
+Shanks are measured from the very top of the metal to the very bottom of the metal, including the rings to which the cheek pieces and reins are attached.
 Severe bits will be penalized.
-Shanks over 91⁄2 inches and gag bits without shanks and hackamores are prohibited.
+Bits prohibited from competition include: bits with shanks over 91⁄2 inches long, gag bits without shanks, and hackamores.